LAB02-Research/HASS.Agent/README.md

 ### Why?

-The main reason I built this is that I wanted to receive notifications, including images, on my PC and to quickly perform actions (i.e. to toggle a lamp).
+The main reason I built this is that I wanted to receive notifications on my PC, including images, and to quickly perform actions (e.g. to toggle a lamp).
 There weren't any software-based solutions for this, so I set out to build one myself.

-That's also the premise of this project; it's built to solve problems I encountered (or perhaps I should use the word "*nuisances*"), so it may not work for you.
-If that's the case, feel free to open a ticket so we can discuss!

 ----